huggingface/transformers/docs/source/quicktour.rst

     >>> classifier('We are very happy to show you the 🤗 Transformers library.')
     [{'label': 'POSITIVE', 'score': 0.9998}]

 That's encouraging!
-You can use it on a list of sentences, which will be preprocessed then fed to the model as a `batch`, returning a list of dictionaries like this one:
+You can use it on a list of sentences, which will be preprocessed then fed to the model, returning a list of dictionaries like this one:

 .. code-block::